newrelic/rusty-hog/README.md

 }
 ```

-Be aware that in these are strings, not regex expressions, and the keys for this whitelist have to a key in the regex json.
+Be aware that in these are strings, not regex expressions, and the keys for this allowlist have to a key in the regex json.
 Keys are case-sensitive.

 # Project information